"NCIS" and "Bones" actor Heath Freeman has died at age 41 - ExBulletin

 The cause of Freeman’s death has not been shared.

 “There is nothing I can say that can do your existence justice, Heath,” he wrote.
-“We formed such a strong bond from the start, and you became a mentor to me.
-Watching you work was such a privilege.
-Your charisma, talent, humor, passion and burning Irish temperament will be sorely missed.”
+“We formed such a strong bond from the start and you became a mentor to me.
+To see you work was such a privilege.
+Your charisma, your talent, your humor, your passion and your scorching Irish temperament will be sorely missed.

 Sources